Malik010605/Mes-Projets/C++/GYROBOT/README.md

 # Gyrobot – DrawBot

-## Présentation
+## Overview

-Gyrobot est un projet de robotique réalisé dans le cadre du module **Systèmes Bouclés** à l'ECE Paris.
+Gyrobot is a robotics project developed as part of the **Closed-Loop Control Systems** course at **ECE Paris**.

-L'objectif est de développer un robot mobile capable de **dessiner automatiquement différentes figures géométriques** tout en utilisant des **boucles d'asservissement** afin de garantir la précision de ses déplacements.
+The objective is to design a mobile robot capable of **automatically drawing various geometric shapes** while using **closed-loop feedback control** to ensure accurate movements.

-Le robot est basé sur une plateforme **Gyrobot** pilotée par un **ESP32 (NodeMCU)**.
-Il est commandé à distance depuis une interface web via le Wi-Fi et utilise plusieurs capteurs (encodeurs, centrale inertielle et magnétomètre) pour corriger sa trajectoire en temps réel.
+The robot is built on the **Gyrobot** platform powered by an **ESP32 (NodeMCU)**.
+It is remotely controlled through a web interface over Wi-Fi and relies on several sensors (wheel encoders, IMU, and magnetometer) to continuously correct its trajectory.

 ---

-## Objectifs du projet
+## Project Objectives

-- Concevoir un robot mobile autonome capable de dessiner
+- Design an autonomous mobile drawing robot
-- Développer des asservissements en boucle fermée
+- Develop closed-loop control systems
-- Implémenter des correcteurs PID
+- Implement PID controllers
-- Exploiter les données de plusieurs capteurs
+- Process data from multiple sensors
-- Mettre en pratique les notions d'automatique et de robotique
+- Apply concepts of control engineering and robotics
-- Développer une interface de commande sans fil
+- Develop a wireless control interface

 ---

-## Matériel utilisé
+## Hardware Used

 - NodeMCU ESP32
-- Plateforme Gyrobot
+- Gyrobot platform
-- Deux motoréducteurs avec encodeurs
+- Two geared DC motors with wheel encoders
-- Centrale inertielle LSM6DS3 (IMU)
+- LSM6DS3 Inertial Measurement Unit (IMU)
-- Magnétomètre LIS3MDL
+- LIS3MDL Magnetometer
-- Drivers moteurs DRV8837
+- DRV8837 Motor Drivers
-- Communication Wi-Fi
+- Wi-Fi communication
-- Stylo monté sur le robot pour le dessin
+- Pen mounted on the robot for drawing

 ---

-## Technologies utilisées
+## Technologies Used

 - C++
 - PlatformIO